BotMill/kik-botmill/README.md

 ```

 Your domain holds all the actions of your Bot.
-In the following example, the action will catch either a "hello" or "HELLO" response from the user and respond back a message "Hello from Bot!".
+In the following example, the action will catch either a "hello" or "HELLO" response from the user and respond back a message "Hey <user>!
+How can I help you today?".

 ```java